 Canada did not name a National Bird during its 150th anniversary celebration in 2017.
-It is a nation without a National Bird, still.
+It is a nation without a National Bird still, as of entering the year 2020.

 The Canadian Geographic Society lead a valiant charge to encourage the Canadian government to be the government to accomplish this marker, but the Trudeau government chose to ignore it instead.